celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 })
 ```

-On the 'ledgerContract' instance, call 'payTicket()' and we pass in the vehicle plate number and the number of the ticket we're intending to pay as arguments.
+On the `ledgerContract` instance, call `payTicket()` and we pass in the vehicle plate number and the number of the ticket we're intending to pay as arguments.

 As the second parameter of the function, we pass it as an object with a 'value: ' as the ticket price payable to the contract.

 To verify that the function successfully pays the ticket, we need to make sure that the paid ticket is successfully added to the vehicle's paid tickets array.

-So we call the '.getVehiclePaidTickets()' function and pass in the vehicle's plate number as an argument.
+So we call the `.getVehiclePaidTickets()` function and pass in the vehicle's plate number as an argument.

-'assert.isArray()' will verify if the returned test is an array containing the new ticket.
+`assert.isArray()` will verify if the returned test is an array containing the new ticket.

 In your terminal run;